Paulo Azzi: Career

-Born in Bragança Paulista, Azzi joined Paulista's youth setup in 2008, aged 13.
+Born in Bragança Paulista, São Paulo, Azzi joined Paulista's youth setup in 2008, aged 13.
 In July 2013 he was promoted to the first-team ahead of that year's Copa Paulista.
 He also appeared three times in the competition, all from the bench.

-On 31 January 2014, Azzi joined Italian Serie B side A.S.
+On 31 January 2014, Azzi joined Serie B side A.S.
 Cittadella.
 On 15 March he made his professional debut, starting and assisting Juan Surraco in the winner against Carpi at Pier Cesare Tombolato; seven days later he scored his first professional goal, netting his side's second of a 4–0 routing at Padova.

 On 11 July 2020, he moved to Serie D club Seregno.

 On 1 February 2021, he returned to Serie C and signed with Lecco.

 On 3 July 2021, Azzi signed a two-year contract with fellow Serie C side Modena.
 He made his debut on 6 September in a 1–1 league draw against Reggiana as a late substitute for Alessandro Marotta.
 On 31 October, he scored his first goal for the club in the injury time of a 2–0 home win over Carrarese.
 The Brazilian eventually contributed to Modena's direct promotion to Serie B after six years.

 After spending the first half of the 2022–23 season as a regular starter at Modena, on 12 January 2023 Azzi officially joined fellow Serie B club Cagliari for an undisclosed fee, signing a contract until June 2025, with an option for another year.
 He subsequently made his debut two days later, starting and scoring a goal in a 2–0 league win against Como.

+On 22 January 2025, Azzi moved to Cremonese in Serie B on a one-and-a-half-year contract.

+On 11 August 2025, Azzi signed with Monza for two seasons, with an automatic extension clause, conditional on performance.